Real life money tips that actually worked – by LGBTQ people who needed the help

 Credit card debt.
 Deal with it

 Darren is a 39 year old video editor from London.
 He lives in a three bedroom house in East London with his long-term boyfriend.
-So he must be doing something right.

 His first step to achieving that was to get rid of his credit card debt with one go.

 “I had massive credit card debts – mainly left over from my student days,” he says.

 “The moment I had a steady job and regular income I consolidated the lot into one big loan with the lowest interest rate I could find.